-K. RESPITE
+K.J.
+RESPITE

-Respite is to be used to give the primary caregiver a break on an episodic basis in the event of an emergency or to prevent burnout.
-Respite is a flexible family support service that provides support to the SDCB member and allows the primary unpaid caregiver time away from his/her duties.
-Respite services are used to allow the SDCB member's unpaid primary caregiver a limited leave of absence in order to reduce stress, accommodate caregiver illness, or meet a sudden family crisis or emergency, therefore the primary unpaid caregiver may not be the paid Respite provider.
+a.
+Definition of Service Respite is to be used to give the primary caregiver a break on an episodic basis in the event of an emergency or to prevent burnout.
 Respite provides a temporary relief to the primary caregiver of a SDCB member during times when the caregiver would normally provide unpaid care.
-Respite services are furnished on a short term basis and can be provided in the SDCB member's home, the provider's home, in community setting of the family's choice (e.g., community center, swimming pool and park, or at a center in which other individuals are provided care).
+Respite services can be provided in the SDCB member's home, the provider's home, in community setting of the family's choice (e.g., community center, swimming pool and park, or at a center in which other individuals are provided care).